List of foreign nationals detained in Iran

 The Islamic Republic of Iran has, since 1979 and the Iran hostage crisis, engaged in repeated detentions of foreign or dual nationals.
 These detentions have lasted for extended periods, with a documented history of using the detained party as a bargaining chip in diplomatic negotiations.
 The list below of current and former detainees in Iran excludes people abducted in other countries and brought into the country.

 Hostage diplomacy

 Since the Iran hostage crisis, the Islamic Republic of Iran has engaged in a pattern of detaining foreign nationals for extended periods.
 According to the Center for Human Rights in Iran, the Iranian government has imprisoned dual and foreign-only nationals "as bargaining chips in its dealings with other nations."
-Iran's repeated dubious detention of dual citizens and thereafter bargaining behavior have lead observers to qualify the practice as a policy of hostage diplomacy.
+Iran's repeated dubious detention of dual citizens and thereafter bargaining behavior have led observers to qualify the practice as a policy of hostage diplomacy.

 According to French ex-hostage Louis Arnaud, who spent two years in Iranian custody, those detained are usually kept in solitary confinement.
 In an interview, he said that "Everything is done so that you are deprived of your humanity".